 - Profit percentage – A commission based on profit, which serves as motivation for salespeople to sell a product or service at the highest possible price

 - Fixed-floor – A commission agreement that establishes a minimum payment the employee earns for each sale

 - Fixed amount per sale – A commission agreement that establishes a flat-rate payment based on the number of products sold

 - Mixed agreement – A commission agreement that uses varying percentages linked to total sales or the total number of sales

 California Laws Regarding Commission Wages

 The terms under which an employee earns commissions are established by a written agreement between the employee and employer, which is often part of a broader employment contract.
 According to California law, if an employee meets the terms of an established commission agreement, the employee has a right to receive the commission wage, and the employer is legally obligated to pay the wage the same way they would any other wages, typically by the next pay period.

 California Overtime and Minimum Wage

-With a few specific exceptions, California employees who work on a commission basis are generally entitled to be paid minimum wage for the hours they work.
+With a few specific exceptions, California employees who work on a commission basis are generally entitled to be paid Minimum Wage in California for the hours they work.
 However, there are some exceptions to California’s commission-based wages law, with certain employees classified as “exempt,” even if they earn a commission.
 California law exempts employees who fall under the “commissioned sales” exemption, which applies to employees who:

 - Earn at least one-and-a-half times the state minimum wage;